Local SEO is important.

 If you have anything other than a four- or five-star rating on the major review sites, you might be in trouble.

-They actually make up 13% of the local pack-ranking factors.
+They actually make up 15 percent of the local pack-ranking factors.

 Acquiring reviews is an ongoing process and one you’ll be engaged in for the life of your business.